-- (1) Equity compensation plans approved by shareholders includes the 2014 Equity Incentive Plan. - (2) The Company does not have any equity compensation plans that were not approved by the Company's shareholders. - (3) Employee stock purchase plans approved by shareholders include the 2014 Employee Stock Purchase Plan.
+(2) The Company does not have any equity compensation plans that were not approved by the Company's shareholders.

+(3) Employee stock purchase plans approved by shareholders include the 2023 Employee Stock Purchase Plan.

 REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS